rohenaz/satchel/README.md

 ```

 #### `queryPlanaria(query: object)`
 Performs a query on the [bitdb](https://bitdb.network/) database which results in a JSON object.
-Find documentation about this at [https://bitdb.network/](https://bitdb.network/)
+Read [more here about bitdb](https://bitdb.network/).

 ```js
 const testQuery = {